renpy/renpy/sphinx/source/quickstart.rst

         "Silence."

-all images from the screen, and displays a single image.
 This segment of script introduces two new statements.
-The scene statement on line 6 clears all images and displays a background image.
-The show statements on lines 16 and 26 display a sprite on top of the background, and change the displaying sprite, respectively.
+The ``scene`` statement on line 6 clears all images and displays a background image.
+The ``show`` statements on lines 16 and 26 display a sprite on top of the background, and change the displaying sprite, respectively.